 - Title Drop: For the second version of the title.Stefan: This type of bullet, Mr. White, means your sister is a werewolf.

 - Unusually Uninteresting Sight: The Holy Grail gets casually mentioned when Stefan lists the heroes' werewolf-killing weapons before the final assault and nobody as much as bats an eye.

 - Weaksauce Weakness: Stirba is so old that she somehow became immune to silver.
 Luckily for the heroes, it appears that werewolves, including Stirba, also can be harmed by titanium weapons.
 For some odd reason Karen is also immune to silver, despite only having been a werewolf for a couple of weeks at most.

 Howling III: Marsupials

-Mood Dissonance: It's sometimes not clear if this is supposed to be a comedy, a horror, a Green Aesop about not hunting animals to extinction, or what.
+- Mood Dissonance: Word of God says it's a comedy, but the tone makes it not clear if this is supposed to be a comedy, a horror, or a Green Aesop about not hunting animals to extinction.